pypa/twine/docs/index.rst

 ``twine register``
 ^^^^^^^^^^^^^^^^^^

+Pre-register a name with a repository before uploading a distribution.

 .. warning::

-   The ``register`` command is `no longer necessary`_ if you are uploading to `PyPI`_.
-As such, it is `not supported by Warehouse`_ (the software running on PyPI).
-However, you may need it if you are using a different package index.

-For completeness, its usage:
+   Pre-registration is `not supported on PyPI`_, so the ``register`` command is only necessary if you are using a different repository that requires it.
+See `issue #1627 on Warehouse`_ (the software running on PyPI) for more details.

 .. program-output:: twine register -h